jm1021/john_2025/README.md

 # Introduction

 This is a custom project derived from Nighthawk Pages.
-It is a personal adaptation and is intended to contain summary of my summary of classroom tech talks and my personal coding work.
+It is a personal adaptation and is intended to contain summary of my classroom tech talks and my personal coding work in JavaScript.

-This project is customized to support my computer science learnings of using Javascript, Python, and Java.

-As a student in Del Norte CompSci I am required to revise my personal GitHub Pages at each midterm and final.
+As a student in Del Norte CompSci I am required to revise my personal GitHub Pages at each sprint and final.
 My GitHub pages does and will contain a compilation of personal work performed within each grading period (Sprint)

-In general, this blog does and will contain lessons, hacks, coding work (JavaScript, Python, and Java).
-The project also serves function of presenting games and the frontend of full-stack applications.

 ---